OscarJauffret/Tomate-Mozza/devlog.md

 - It works on the straight map!
 - The problem was that we had a Sigmoid activation function in the output layer.
 We changed it to a Linear activation function and now it works.
 This is because with a Sigmoid, there was always a loss that was detected between the prediction and the target
 - The agent is now able to finish the track, and get the author time (press forward map)
+- Moving back to the first map to see if the agent can now improve on it
+- Added back the next_turn input but kept the in game speed as an input.
+We now have 5 inputs: the relative position of the car on the road section, the relative yaw, the in game speed, the next turn.
+- Removed the bonus for finishing the track, we still need to detect that we are close to the input for that.